cs1302uga/cs1302-tutorials/components/components.md

    Consider the following scene graph where we replace the lower `VBox` sub-graphs with `ImageLoader`, a custom component that we will create in the next step.
-The resulting scene graph is much cleaner!
+The resulting scene graph is much cleaner (kinda looks like a giraffe, no?)!

    ```
                                                              --|